 Many individuals don’t realize that they are having a stroke because they don’t know the signs.
-Three signature signs of a stroke are facial drooping, weakness on one side of your body, and slurred speech.
+Therefore, it’s important that you know them.
+Three signature signs are facial drooping, weakness on one side of your body, and slurred speech.
 Look out for these signs for yourself and your loved ones.
-Stroke can happen to anyone.
+It can happen to anyone.

-Although it’s commonly believed that stroke is something that only happens to seniors, that is not the case.
+Although many people believe that stroke only happens to seniors, that is not the case.
 In fact, there are many adults in their 20s, 30s, and 40s having strokes.
-There are several risk factors that put you at a higher risk to have a stroke at any age Risk factors include obesity, a sedentary lifestyle, frequent consumption of drugs or alcohol (cigarettes also fall in this category), high blood pressure, diabetes, and heart disease.
+There are several risk factors that put you at a higher risk to have a stroke at any age.
+Risk factors include obesity, a sedentary lifestyle, frequent consumption of drugs or alcohol (cigarettes also fall in this category), high blood pressure, diabetes, and heart disease.

-There are 3 common types of stroke, which include ischemic, hemorrhagic, and transient ischemic attack or TIA.
-An ischemic stroke is the most common and is caused by blocked or narrowed arteries.
+There are 3 common types, which include ischemic, hemorrhagic, and transient ischemic attack or TIA.
+An ischemic stroke is the most common and is the result of blocked or narrowed arteries.
 A hemorrhagic stroke is caused by a leak or rupture of a blood vessel.
-A TIA is often referred to as a “mini stroke” and is the result of a temporary blockage leading to a short period of stroke symptoms.
+A TIA (AKA “mini stroke”) is the result of a temporary blockage leading to a short period of stroke symptoms.